sensu/sensu-docs/content/sensu-go/5.15/dashboard/overview.md

 ### Managing handlers

-**LICENSED TIER**: Unlock handler management in the Sensu Go dashboard with a Sensu license.
+**COMMERCIAL FEATURE**: Unlock handler management in the Sensu Go dashboard with a Sensu commercial license.
 To activate your license, see the [getting started guide][6].

 You can create, edit, and delete Sensu handlers using the dashboard handlers page.

 ### Managing event filters

-**LICENSED TIER**: Unlock filter management in the Sensu Go dashboard with a Sensu license.
+**COMMERCIAL FEATURE**: Unlock filter management in the Sensu Go dashboard with a Sensu commercial license.
 To activate your license, see the [getting started guide][6].

 You can create, edit, and delete Sensu event filters using the dashboard filters page.

 ### Managing mutators

-**LICENSED TIER**: Unlock mutator management in the Sensu Go dashboard with a Sensu license.
+**COMMERCIAL FEATURE**: Unlock mutator management in the Sensu Go dashboard with a Sensu commercial license.
 To activate your license, see the [getting started guide][6].

 You can create, edit, and delete Sensu mutators using the dashboard mutators page.